-Note: I can't vouch for the factuality of the individual's claims here; only that they were claims he made at the time.
+Note: I can't vouch for the factuality of the individual's claims; only that they were what he claimed.
 Passages about the corridor were added on June 29.

 Two weeks ago today, the individual left a mutual site three minutes after I did (per security footage).
 It was Monday during the 06:00 hour.